sunwellup/ShenWei-hugo-academic/content/research-topic/virtual element method/index.md

 ---
-title: Investigation of virtual element method (VEM)
+title: Study of virtual element method (VEM)
 summary: Virtual element method (VEM) is considered as as general finite element method because it can be used for any arbitrary polygon meshes.
 tags:
 - virtual element method